-The invitation only conference is being held in Norfolk, Virginia, NATO’s home in North America and one of the world’s 100 Resilient Cities – an ideal setting to gather the world’s leading thinkers from NATO, the European Union, civil sector and key industry partners.
+The conference is being held in Norfolk, Virginia, one of the world’s first Rockefeller Foundation’s 100 Resilient Cities and NATO’s home in North America.
+Norfolk is an ideal setting to gather the world’s leading thinkers from NATO, the European Union, civil sector and industry leaders from key sectors.
+Through four centuries the city has withstood storms, wars and pandemics and become home to the world’s largest naval complex, supporting the US Navy’s Atlantic fleet.

 Supreme Allied Commander Transformation, General Denis Mercier, has identified six Focus Areas in order to drive Allied Command Transformation’s innovative outputs: Command and Control, Collective Training and Exercises, Logistics and Sustainability, Partnerships, Capabilities and Human Capital.